andreymmonteiro/CashFlow/README.md

     - Balance by AccountId
 - **Bounded Contexts:**
   - Each microservice represents a **bounded context**, fully owning its data and logic.
+- **Containerization & Orchestration:**
+  - Each microservice runs inside its own Docker container.
+  - Containers are orchestrated by Kubernetes, enabling horizontal and vertical scaling based on demand, ensuring high availability and efficient resource utilization.

 The system ensures that **Transaction Service remains operational even if Consolidation Service becomes unavailable**, supporting the business requirement of service independence.